johnnykwan21/openrice_hk_crawler/README.md

 ```

 ## Proxy configuration
-To Enable proxies rotation, simply unhash to following row in setting.py with a proxy_list file in txt format
+To Enable proxies rotation, simply unhash the following row in setting.py with a proxy_list file in txt format

 ``` bash
 # # Proxy List